 - 8.1.2 The review process of this TP is to remain in place throughout the lifetime of the plan.
 However, formal monitoring and assessment is to be undertaken annually, starting 12 months from the adoption of this TP, and as requested by LBHC Highways, finishing 2 years after the school is fully occupied.
-The TP monitoring is to be undertaken in conjunction with LBHC, with agreement over elements such as the proposed surveying methodology, amendments to the Travel Plan target, and intervention measures. - 8.1.3 To supplement the annual monitoring surveys, a pre-occupation survey is to be undertaken approximately 3 months prior to occupation of the site, with an interim survey is to be undertaken 6 months after occupation, as requested by LBHC Highways. - 8.1.4 The review process provides the opportunity for occupier and key stakeholders to consider the performance of the TP and determine whether the targets have been achieved.
+The TP monitoring is to be undertaken in conjunction with LBHC, with agreement over elements such as the proposed surveying methodology, amendments to the Travel Plan target, and intervention measures. - 8.1.3 To supplement the annual monitoring surveys, a pre-occupation survey is to be undertaken approximately 3 months prior to occupation of the site, with an interim survey is to be undertaken 6 months after occupation, as requested by LBHC Highways.

+8.1.4 The review process provides the opportunity for occupier and key stakeholders to consider the performance of the TP and determine whether the targets have been achieved.
 All stakeholders should come together to consider the outcomes of the review process and decide if any amendments are required to the TP.
 Any intervention measures should be approved by all key stakeholders and implemented as appropriate.
+It should be noted that LBHC reserve the right to adapt the Travel Plan targets if deemed necessary.